shockz-offsec/Automatic-Notion-Backup/README.md

 - 5º Finally, type where you want your backups to be stored in the "TARGET_PATH" field of the *config.json* file.

+> Each 2-3 months the notion token v2 will expire, so u'll get it again

 # Usage

 ```